kingsmanrip/fasterInvoice/README.md

 ### Production Deployment

 The application is deployed on a Hostinger Ubuntu VPS and configured to run as a systemd service with Nginx as a reverse proxy.
+The service is configured for 24/7 uptime with automatic restart capabilities.

 ### Accessing the Application